TaoRuan-Campus/EVReddit/README.md

-Any data that resides in a this GitHub repository is controlled and owned by the University of Colorado Boulder
+Any data that resides in a this GitHub repository is controlled and owned by the University of Colorado Boulder.